sitemapxml/USet/README.md

 <br>Welcome screen can be turned off by setting `conf_skip_welcome_screen` to `true` in config file.

 Individual options will be documented in some of the future releases.

-### Wordpress installation
-Wordpress installation option is included by-default, so to install wordpress only thing you need to do is choose `Yes` when the prompt show up.

-If Wordpress installation is chosen, database will be automatically created.
-Database credentials would be then stored in a file named according to `conf_db_info_file_name` variable.
-Default name is `db-info.txt`

-If you choose **not** to install Wordpress, then the script will create `index.html` and `info.php` file so you can immediately access website from your browser.

 ### Password backup file
 The last option is to choose if you want to save usernames and passwords in a text file.